 Spies.
 The Space Race.
 The Cuban Missile Crisis.
 The Iron Curtain.
 These are all aspects that the general public closely associate with the era of the Cold War.
 Save for the Cuban Missile Crisis in 1962, people do not immediately associate the conflict between capitalist United States and communist Soviet Union with hostilities in the Middle East, Latin America, or South Asia.
 However, in his article, “The Superpower Quest for Empire: The Cold War and Soviet Support for ‘Wars of National Liberation,’” Roger Kanet focuses strictly on the affect the Cold War had on the developing countries in these regions.… Read the rest here

 - United States President Ronald Reagan gave this speech on June 12, 1987 in West Berlin.
 The speech was televised globally (including East Berlin) with the Brandenburg Gate and the Berlin wall as a key backdrop.
 President Reagan announced to the German people that he joined them as their fellow countrymen and firmly believed that there is only one Berlin.
 He stated, “as long as this gate is closed, as long as this scare of a wall is permitted to stand, it is not the German question alone that remains open, but the question of freedom for all mankind.”
-The President saw the Berlin wall essential to the future of not only Berlin, but also Europe as a whole.

 - December 1988, Gorbachev delivered a “watershed” speech at the United Nations that demonstrated his growing liberalization efforts.
 All of these efforts would create a less intrusive force in the eastern bloc, as shown be attempts to decrease the military forces prevalent there and the amounts of armaments used.